ot4i/CP4I-OSSM/Readme.md

 ## Cluster set-up

-Provision Cloud Pak for Integration 2020.3 cluster on OpenShift Container Platform 4.4 or 4.5: https://www.ibm.com/support/knowledgecenter/SSGT7J_20.3/install/sysreqs.html.
+Provision Cloud Pak for Integration 2020.3 on OpenShift Container Platform 4.4 or 4.5: https://www.ibm.com/support/knowledgecenter/SSGT7J_20.3/install/sysreqs.html.

 ***Note:*** The instructions in this repo specifically refer to these versions of the CP4I and OCP.